Skip to Content

 4. Pour the brothy dan dan sauce all over your cooked noodles, garnish and slurp away!

-Styled bowl of homemade dan dan noodles in a creamy pork broth topped with crispy pork and fresh scallions
+a bowl of homemade dan dan noodles with ground pork sprinkled with green onions and crushed peanuts

 • Prep Time: 5 min